Tax Implications of Divorce

 Head-of-household status

-If you have a child, the custodial parent—the one in whose home the child spends the majority of the days of the year—is generally eligible to file as head of household, which comes with a higher standard deduction ($21,900, versus $14,600 for a single, non-head-of-household filer in 2024).
+If you have a dependent child, the custodial parent—the one in whose home the child spends the majority of the days of the year—is generally eligible to file as head of household, which comes with a higher standard deduction of $23,625 in 2025 and $24,150 in 2026 (versus $15,750 in 2025 and $16,100 in 2026 for a single filer or married filing separately).

 Even in equal custody arrangements, one parent almost inevitably houses the child or children more frequently than the other—even if it's only by a single night—thereby establishing primary custody.
 In instances where there is more than one child, both parents may be eligible to file as head of household, provided each has a child living with them a majority of the days of the year.

-The custodial parent is also the parent eligible for the Child Tax Credit (CTC), the Additional Child Tax Credit (ACTC), and other credits, where applicable.
-However, as part of the divorce decree, parents can agree to switch off claiming the credit—or the noncustodial parent can be awarded the credit each year, though the custodial parent will need to fill out IRS Form 8332 every tax year in which their ex will claim the credit.
+The custodial parent is also the parent eligible for the Child Tax Credit (CTC), the Additional Child Tax Credit (ACTC), and other dependent care credits, where applicable.
+However, as part of the divorce decree, parents can agree to switch off claiming the credit on their tax return—or the noncustodial parent can be awarded the credit each year, though the custodial parent will need to fill out IRS Form 8332 every tax year in which their ex will claim the credit.

-Both parents, regardless of their custody status, may be able to deduct their portion of any qualifying medical and dental bills for their child if their total medical expenses exceed 7.5% of their adjusted gross income.
+Both parents, regardless of their custody status, may be able to deduct their portion of any qualifying medical and dental bills for their child if their total medical expenses exceed 7.5% of their adjusted gross income at the end of the year.

 Set yourself up for tax success

-Once you're officially divorced, you'll need to update your filing status with your employer within 10 days using Form W-4.
-You'll also want to review your withholding based on your income and new filing status.
+Once you're officially divorced, you'll need to update your marital status with your employer within 10 days using Form W-4.
+You'll also want to review and optimize your tax withholding based on your income and new tax filing status.
 And if you change your name, make sure to report it to both the Social Security Administration and your employer before you file your taxes to prevent any delay in your tax refund.

-It might also make sense to work with a tax advisor to better understand your new tax status.
-"Unfortunately, single filers often face higher tax rates than married couples," Susan says.
-"But a qualified tax professional can help you optimize your withholding and think through other strategies that may allow you to keep more of your money in your pocket."
+It might also make sense to speak with a tax advisor to better understand your new tax situation and discuss tax-saving strategies since single filers often face higher tax rates than married couples.